sametz/chem-coding/guides/choosing_a_language.md

 whereas Swift's primary focus is macOS applications.

-{TODO: if you find you can't resist injecting subjective opionions, consider making clickable footnotes to make it easy for the reader to dissmiss you.}
+{TODO: if you find you can't resist injecting subjective opionions, consider making clickable footnotes to make it easy for the reader to dissmiss you.
+Check Hynek's blogs for examples. https://hynek.me/articles/}

 > The author has a bias against heavy investment in a language
 > that can depends on a parent company for its existence.